twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 ### The naive approach

-Let's start our journey with a simple C program that adds two numbers together infinitely.
+Let's start our journey with a simple C program that infinitely adds two numbers together.

 {% highlight bash %}
 $ cat add.c